 Phone: (203) 432-8091

-Marc is entering his twelfth year as Assistant Director of Operations, Ezra Stiles College.
+Marc is entering his thirteenth year as Assistant Director of Operations, Ezra Stiles College.
 He earned a BA in American Studies from Cornell University and a Masters in Educational Policy Analysis and Administration from Stanford University.
 He has previously held various positions in academic advising and student affairs, including director of academic advising and undergraduate programming for Drexel University’s College of Engineering and director of residential life for Landmark College, a college serving students with learning disabilities and ADHD.
 When not pitching zany ideas for new Stiles events or ordering vast quantities of dumplings for study breaks, Marc helps out in the community.
 He’s been the volunteer coordinator for his daughters’ elementary school PTA, the treasurer of his neighborhood civic association, the chair of Yale Faculty Partners, and the coordinator of a weekly neighborhood soup night.
 He sometimes conspires to create new groups, such as a long-running dads’ night out and, more recently, a group advocating for racial justice for his town’s schools.
-Marc’s wife, Catherine Nicholson, is a professor in Yale’s English Department, and she and their three kids (16-year-old Miriam, 12-year-old Ruth, and 5-year-old Eli) drop in on occasion to enjoy the Stiles fun and the dining hall pizza and ice cream.
+Marc’s wife, Catherine Nicholson, is a professor in Yale’s English Department, and she and their three kids (17-year-old Miriam, 13-year-old Ruth, and 6-year-old Eli) drop in on occasion to enjoy the Stiles fun and the dining hall pizza and ice cream.

 Kathryn Dunn, Senior Administrative Assistant II, Ezra Stiles Head’s Office